zmike/zmike.github.io/_posts/2020-08-10-formatting.md

 For the second item, things get messy.

-Some gallium drivers (e.g., iris) check for 3-component (i.e., RGB instead of RGBA) with `PIPE_BIND_SAMPLER_VIEW` and then claim they're unsupported so that gallium will provide a 4-component image.
+Some gallium drivers (e.g., iris) check for 3-component (i.e., RGB instead of RGBA) with `PIPE_BIND_SAMPLER_VIEW` and then claim no support so that gallium will provide a 4-component image.
 This sort of works for zink, except that then there's an extra component and so various Vulkan codepaths are now receiving an extra n-bits per block, which breaks everything.

 I haven't really dug into the issue any further than this, but it's an interesting problem, so I thought I'd blog about it.